ssobt/txnheterogeneity/README.md

 'spread' of samples in principal component space as a proxy for this metric.

-This package heavily utilizes [ArchR](https://www.archrproject.com) on the backend to quantify scATAC-seq heterogeneity differences between samples.
+This package heavily utilizes [ArchR](https://www.archrproject.com) on the backend for peak calling to quantify scATAC-seq heterogeneity differences between samples.

 ## Installation